navis-org/pymaid/docs/source/overview.rst

 - :func:`~pymaid.pymaid.add_tags`: add tags of treenodes or connectors
 - :func:`~pymaid.pymaid.delete_tags`: delete tags of treenodes or connectors
 - :func:`~pymaid.pymaid.delete_neuron`: delete entire neurons
+- :func:`~pymaid.pymaid.find_neurons`: search for neurons based on a variety of parameters
 - :func:`~pymaid.pymaid.get_arbor`: similar to get_neuron but more detailed information on connectors
 - :func:`~pymaid.pymaid.get_annotations`: get annotations of a set of neurons (annotation only)
 - :func:`~pymaid.pymaid.get_annotation_details`: get detailed annotations for a set of neurons (includes user and timestamp)